k0nod4/connpirate/README.md

 # connpirate
-Fetch events from connpass and send notifications via LINE WORKS.
+Fetch events from connpass and send notifications via LINE.